aspose-cells/Aspose.Cells-API-References/english/go-cpp/PclSaveOptions/NewPclSaveOptions/_index.md

 ## NewPclSaveOptions function

-Creates the options for saving pdf file.
+Creates the options for saving pcl file.

 ```go